MadnessEngineering/Swarmonomicon/README.md

 - Greeter and Haiku example agents
 - Tool system with support for custom executors
 - Configuration management for agents and tools
+- Centralized AI client with LM Studio integration
+- Intelligent conversation handling with history
+- Git operations with AI-powered commit messages

 #### In Progress 🚧
-- adding entry point for greeter
+- Adding entry point for greeter
-- update todo_worker to keep a record of tasks and to log more items
+- Update todo_worker to keep a record of tasks and to log more items
-- add mqtt logging for log agent to watch and react too
+- Add mqtt logging for log agent to watch and react to
+- Enhance conversation context preservation
+- Improve error handling for AI communication
+- Add more sophisticated state machine transitions

 ## Setup

-- This is a Rust project using tokio for async runtime
+### Prerequisites
+- Rust toolchain (latest stable)
+- LM Studio running locally (default: http://127.0.0.1:1234)
+- Git (for version control features)

+### Installation
+1. Clone the repository
-- Install dependencies with `cargo build`
+2. Install dependencies with `cargo build`
+3. Start LM Studio with the Qwen model
-- Run tests with `cargo test`
+4. Run tests with `cargo test`
-- Start the server with `cargo run`
+5. Start the server with `cargo run`
-- The server will start on [http://localhost:3000](http://localhost:3000)
+6. The server will start on [http://localhost:3000](http://localhost:3000)

+### Configuration
+The system can be configured through environment variables:
+- `AI_ENDPOINT`: LLM API endpoint (default: http://127.0.0.1:1234)
+- `AI_MODEL`: Model to use (default: qwen2.5-7b-instruct)
+- `RUST_LOG`: Logging level (default: info)

 ## Architecture